msteffan/fundamentals/01_know_your_computer/02_text_commands.md

 command that you typed in.
 Remember, we have left the GUI world behind us, so we will no longer have pretty warning messages and alert boxes.
 Do not worry.
-In due time, as we grow comfortable in this new environment, even these cryptic messages will be just as beautiful, if not more beautiful, as any warning box you'll ever see.
+In due time, as we grow comfortable in this new environment, even these cryptic messages will be just as beautiful as any warning box you'll ever see.

 Go ahead, type this into your terminal.